StrangeBeeCorp/docs/docs/thehive/administration/profiles/add-remove-permissions-from-a-profile.md

 This topic provides step-by-step instructions for adding and removing permissions from a [profile](about-profiles.md) in TheHive.

 !!! note "Predefined profiles"
-    You can't modify the predefined admin, org-admin, and read-only profiles.
+    You can't modify the predefined Admin, Org-Admin, and Read-Only profiles.

 {!includes/administrator-access-manage-profiles.md!}